 This is largely addressed by the core English curriculum which provides for the teaching and progression in, speaking and listening, reading and writing.
-Regular assemblies, productions and the weekly celebration of Mass give pupils further opportunities to develop their skills.
-Book weeks, book clubs, debate club, newspaper clubs, visiting authors, theatre trips and visiting drama groups provide additional stimulus.
+Regular assemblies, house meetings, project opportunities, productions and the weekly celebration of Mass give pupils further opportunities to develop their skills.
+Book weeks, book clubs, debate club, visiting authors, theatre trips and visiting drama groups provide additional stimulus.
 Reading and writing skills are practised and reinforced throughout the whole curriculum.

 - 10.1 Linguistic skills are further taught through the teaching of Spanish from Nursery through to Year 6.
 Pupils who have English as an additional language (EAL) are supported within the classroom and as part of EAL groups.
-Extra-curricular provision includes and has included from time to time, for example, clubs for Latin, French and Drama (including preparation for LAMDA exams), Reasoning club, Quiz club and Library sessions.
-Some learning of Ancient Greek takes place through History teaching in Year 6. - 10.2 BOFA, the Atom Learning Platform, and My Maths are online resources that are available to the children both within and outside of School in support of linguistic development and are used particularly at the higher end of the School in preparation for transition to secondary school.
+Extra-curricular provision includes and has included from time to time, for example, clubs for Latin, French and Drama (including preparation for LAMDA exams), Debate club and Library sessions, Research projects across Key Stage s 1 and 2, Intellectual Curiosity projects, Current Affairs in Year 5 and Current Affairs and Persuasive speech in Year 6 allow the children to have opportunities for speaking and listening as well as developing critical thinking skills on a weekly basis. - 10.2 BOFA, the Atom Learning Platform, and My Maths are online resources that are available to the children both within and outside of School in support of linguistic development and are used particularly at the higher end of the School in preparation for transition to secondary school.